 Bikes & Barnyards – a Summer BikeCamp

 Cycling, sustainability, outdoor fun = a great summer in the Triangle.
 Middle school youth.

-Mission: To leverage all the benefits of cycling to support and improve the lives of youth and teens in the Triangle region that are under-represented in both recreational and competitive cycling.
+Mission: Our mission is to leverage all the benefits of cycling to support and improve the lives of youth and teens in the Triangle region that are under-represented in both recreational and competitive cycling.

 The bicycle is truly an amazing creation.
 Besides your feet, it was your first step toward independence and freedom.
 It allowed you to go quickly go to distant places (around the block) and get back before the street lights came on.
 You were definitely in control.
 A bike meant freedom then and means freedom now.